danmt/crane-poc/README.md

 NOTE: If the block height becomes invalid the signatures become invalid.

+There are two ways to sign a transaction:

+- Keypair: A Keypair consists of a public key and a private key.
+Using the private key, users can sign a transaction on behalf of the public key.
+- Wallet: Web-based applications can make use of the wallet-adapter library which provides compatibility with multiple wallet providers.

+Each method is handled in a different way at the Sign Transaction Machine, each has an action:

+- signWithKeypair: This action sends a keypair in the value, then the machine signs the transaction.
+- signWithWallet: This action triggers a transition to the Signing with Wallet state, on entry a service is invoked that calls the walletSignerFn and fires the returned Promise.

+Note: When instantiating the Sign Transaction machine a walletSignerFn is provided, the walletSignerFn receives a transaction and returns a Promise with the signed transaction.

 When the transaction is fully signed the Sending phase automatically starts.

 ## Send transaction